ST10473173/Meal-Plan/README.md

 Link: Learn Kotlin from scratch (no date) Coding Blocks Online.
 Available at: https://online.codingblocks.com/courses/kotlin-basics (Accessed: 27 March 2025).

-##3List Of Figures
+##List Of Figures

-Figure 1:
+Figure 1: Screenshot of the apps home screen.

-Figure 2:
+Figure 2: Screenshot of the user profile screen.

 ##Disclosure Of AI Usage In My Assignment